 The hatchback coupe’s roofline was heavily cribbed from the Ferrari 365 GT 2+2 The Kammback wagon owed more than a hat-tip to the Reliant Scimitar shooting brake.
 And of course, the Vega’s egg-crate grille front end was a re-do of GM’s own excellent ’55 Chevy, which in turn was of course cribbed from various Pininfarina Ferraris.

 The real question was why Chevy wanted such a low-slung, “sporty” car with terrible space utilization.
-The charming Kammback even shared the coupe’s extra-low roofline; hardly in the image of GM’s big wagons, or such practical competitors as the Datsun 510 wagon, which actually had the luxury and practicality of four doors!
+The charming Kammback was really more of a shooting brake than a proper wagon; hardly in the image of GM’s big wagons, or such practical competitors as the Datsun 510 wagon, which actually had the luxury and practicality of four doors!

 GM’s President Ed Cole, a former engineer and father of the Chevy V8 and Corvair, gave the development of the XP-887 “import killer” to a corporate development group.
 And then he forced the half-baked results on a reluctant John Z. DeLorean, General Manager of Chevrolet.
 The “not invented here” maxim maximized, especially as regards the engine.
 Chevy’s Engine Group already had a conventional small four banger on the drawing table.
 But the corporate skunk works had grander (“cheaper” in GM-speak) things in mind.